Speaker at Jan. 5 pro-Trump rally charged with encouraging mob, impeding police during Capitol breach

 A public defender said he needed more time to review those allegations.

-U.S. Magistrate Judge Zia M. Faruqui expressed surprise that prosecutors had agreed to Williams’s release, calling the allegations against her “extremely troubling.”
+U.S. Magistrate Judge Zia M. Faruqui expressed surprise that prosecutors agreed to Williams’s release, calling the allegations against her “extremely troubling.”

-Faruqui ordered Williams to stay away form computers or the Internet and to undergo a mental health screening, out of “personal interest in the defendant’s safety and well-being.”
+Faruqui ordered Williams to stay away from computers and the Internet and to undergo a mental health screening, out of “personal interest in the defendant’s safety and well-being.”

 Williams surrendered to authorities on Jan.
 18, a day after she was charged with unlawful entry and disorderly conduct on Capitol grounds.
 An FBI affidavit alleged that she appeared to have filmed and shared a video of another person lifting an HP computer off a desk inside the Capitol.